Be a Responsible Tourist in Thailand: 10 Things You Need To Know

 Corals and shells are so beautiful!

-In fact, many shells and corals are protected by law and it’s illegal to remove them from their natural environment or buying them in markets.
+And, in fact, many shells and corals are protected by law and it is illegal to take shells from Thailand and remove them from their natural environment or buying them in markets.

 It’s strictly prohibited to bring corals and seashells onboard departing planes from some airports in Thailand, like Krabi and Chiang Mai.